mne-tools/mne-python/doc/install/pre_install.rst

 - post-hoc modification of linear models (`posthoc`_)
 - a python implementation of the Preprocessing Pipeline (PREP) for EEG data (`pyprep`_)
+- automatic multi-dipole localization and uncertainty quantification with the Bayesian algorithm SESAME (`sesameeg`_)

 What should I install?